o3de/o3de.org/content/docs/userguide/components/slice-upgrade-process.md

 ---
-description: ' Enable the &slice-upgrader; to convert slice data patches to the new file format. '
+description: ' Enable the Slice Upgrade Pipeline to convert slice data patches to the new file format. '
-title: Converting Slices with the &slice-upgrader;
+title: Converting Slices with the Slice Upgrade Pipeline
 ---
 # Converting Slices with the Slice Upgrade Pipeline {#component-slice-upgrade-process}